Frequently Asked Questions

 Q: Who should join an action group?

-A: The target participants are owners, CEOs, and presidents.
-These groups are designed for senior leaders who have the ability to shape and change the culture in the organization that they run.
+A: The target participants are CEO's and business owners.
+These groups are designed for leaders who have the ability to shape and change the culture in the organization that they run.
 There are no restraints on size or industry, but we do look for the most senior leader of the company.
 If you are not a senior leader, reach out to us and see how else you can get involved with Kingdom at Work.

 Q: What is the cost for a participant?